parallaxinc/PropLoader/README.md

 This is a loader for the Parallax Propeller

-It supports loading over a serial link or a WiFi connection to an Xbee S6B module on the Propeller Activity Board WX.
+It supports loading over a serial link or a WiFi connection to a Parallax WiFi module on the Propeller Activity Board WX.

 This program is still under construction and not ready for use at this time.